G-Two/subarulink/README.md

 ## Known Issues
 ### Battery Discharge
 Aggressively polling the vehicle location with subarulink.Controller.update(vin) may discharge the auxiliary battery (in a PHEV).
-Intermittent use isn't a problem, but polling at 5 minute intervals will drain the auxiliary battery fully after a few consecutive non-driving days.
+Intermittent (every 2 hours) use isn't a problem, but polling at 5 minute intervals will drain the auxiliary battery fully after a few consecutive non-driving days.
 The vehicle does report the auxiliary battery voltage with every update, so this can be avoided.

 Effects of aggressive polling on the battery of a gasoline-only vehicle are unknown.